istio/istio.io/content/docs/examples/advanced-gateways/http-proxy/index.md

 ## Deploy an HTTPS proxy

-For this example, to simulate a legacy proxy, you deploy an HTTPS proxy inside your cluster.
+For the sake of this example only, to simulate a legacy proxy, you deploy an HTTPS proxy inside your cluster.
 Also, to simulate a more realistic proxy that is running outside of your cluster, you will address the pod of the proxy by its IP address and not by a Kubernetes service.
 You can use any HTTPS proxy that supports HTTP Connect.
 We used [Squid](http://www.squid-cache.org).

 1. Create a namespace for the HTTPS proxy.
 Note that since you do not label it for Istio automatic sidecar injection,